onecloudemoji/onecloudemoji.github.io/_posts/2023-09-16-graphql-dos.md

 Arent you glad we ran it in docker?
 The entire instance has been taken offline because of this circular query!

-This, is spec complient.
-This does not techincally break any rules of the way GraphQL was designed, and the API dev has not done anything wrong with his implementation for this to occur.
+This, is spec compliant.
+This does not technically break any rules of the way GraphQL was designed, and the API dev has not done anything wrong with his implementation for this to occur.
 It requires third party frameworks to be installed to mitigate, because according to GraphQL, it is simply working by design in this instance.

 What if you find a recursive object relationship in graphql voyager, like so?